 Trait/Carrier Detected: A trait or carrier status may be reported for conditions such as hemoglobin disorders or cystic fibrosis.
-A newborn who is a carrier for a disorder or has a disorder trait will likely never experience any symptoms or require any care.
 These results should be documented, but no further action is required from the hospital of birth and no repeat screen is required.
-Mailers for trait/carrier results are 2 pages long when printed.
+The newborn's PCP should inform the family of these results.
+Mailers for trait/carrier results are 2 pages long.
 Mailers display demographic information for the infant, as well as a list of screened disorders (on the reverse side of page 1).